Winter Break Period

 - Health Services: Medical Services in John Jay Hall remains open for regular business throughout the break, with the exception of University holidays.
 Hours are limited.

-For after hours medical or mental health concerns, contact the clinician-on-call at 212-854-9797.
+For after-hours medical concerns, call 212-854-7426.
+For after-hours mental health care, contact the clinician on-call at 212-854-2878.
 Student concern will be assessed by a telephone triage specialist and recommendations for care will be provided.
 For immediate medical or psychiatric care, students may also go directly to St. Luke's-Roosevelt Hospital ER located at 114th Street and Amsterdam Avenue (212-523-3347).